copyrite/LwotcMinimalText/XComGame.md

 +20 Defense and +20 Crit while not at full health.

 ## Sustain
-If the soldier takes enough damage to be killed, they are immediately put in Stasis for 1 turn and their health is only reduced to 1 HP.
-This can only happen once per mission.
-* Beware that a sustained soldier may retain damaging status effects like poison or burning after emerging from Stasis.
+Once per mission, when you take lethal damage, you will instead survive with 1 HP and enter Stasis until the start of your next turn.
+* Entering Stasis will not remove damaging status effects, like poison, burning, or acid burning.

 ## Tactical Sense
-Gain 3 defense for each enemy you can see, up to a maximum of 15 defense.
-* Gain 3 defense for each living enemy you can see, up to a maximum of 15 defense.
++3 Defense per enemy you see, up to +15.
 * Units visible at squadsight ranges do not confer bonus.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Tandem Warheads
-Your grenades, rockets and heavy weapons do full damage to the maximum extent of their area of effect.
-* Your grenades, rockets and heavy weapons do full damage to units to the maximum extent of their area of effect.
+Your explosive damage no longer suffers from falloff.
-* This doesn't apply to environmental damage.
+* This does not apply to environmental damage.

 ## Target Focus
-Your ranged attacks gain +10 aim and pierce 1 armor against unflankable enemies.
-* Your ranged attacks gain +10 aim and pierce 1 armor against unflankable enemies.
++10 aim and +1 pierce to ranged attacks against unflankable enemies.
-* Unflankable enemies are ones that can't take cover, such as Drones, MECs and Berserkers.

 ## Templar Shield
-Grants half cover to allies.
-Gives low cover bonuses to this unit even when flanked.
+You are in low cover.
+You are a low cover object.

 ## Terrorize
-Adds a chance to panic enemies hit by Volt.
+Volt has a chance to panic on hit.
+The chance is based on a contest of Wills.
-* Volt can now panic the enemy.
-* The chance to panic is based on the Templar's Will stat versus the target's Will.
+* The base chance to panic is P%. +1% chance to panic per your Will. -1% chance to panic per target Will.

 ## That's Close Enough
-During enemy turns, fire your arc thrower at any visible enemy within 1 tile(s) that moves or fires.
-Shares cooldown with the arc thrower's Stun ability.
+During enemy turns, you automatically reaction fire your arc thrower against an enemy that moves or attacks in a 1 tile radius around you.
+Shares cooldown with arc thrower Stun.
-* Will not trigger if soldier is concealed.
+* Will not trigger if you are concealed.
-* This ability can trigger 1 time(s) per turn.
+* Works during any enemy turn: Alien, Lost, Chosen and Ruler.

 ## Threat Assessment
-Aid Protocol grants the target a Covering Fire Overwatch shot.
+Your Aid Protocol target will enter Overwatch.
+Your Aid Protocol target has Covering Fire for the duration of the buff.

 ## Total Combat
-Throwing a grenade or using an item no longer ends the turn and grenades have no cooldown.
-In addition, you can throw grenades 2 tiles further and their radius is increased by 1.
-Grants a Grenade-only slot.
-Grants +5 aim and +1 mobility.
+Grenade throws and item uses no longer end the turn.
+Grenade throws have no cooldown.
+Gain a grenade slot.
+Gain Volatile Mix. +3 grenade throw range. +5 aim. +1 mobility.
-* Total Combat adds even more flexibility to the Skirmisher's turns, allowing actions to be taken exactly when needed.
-* {% COOLDOWN %}
-* Grants both Bombard and Volatile Mix, hence it does not stack with either of them.
+* Volatile Mix: +1 to grenade radius.

 ## Tracking
-You detect nearby units even without line of sight.
+You detect units in a {% TRACKING_RADIUS_TILES %} tile radius even without line of sight.
-* Tracking allows the unit to detect units that are behind walls and other line-of-sight blockers.
-* Tracking detects enemies up to 14 tiles.
-* Detected units will appear as a visual outline.
+* You can not see the detection tiles of detected units that you do not see.
+* You can not directly target detected units that you do not see.
 * Units will remain detected until the end of the player's turn.
 If they are outside Tracking's range at that point, they will count as no longer detected.

 ## Tradecraft
 This soldier has significantly reduced infiltration times while on missions.
+* TODO: How does this work?

 ## Traverse Fire
-After taking a standard shot with your primary weapon with your first action, you may take an additional non-movement action.
+Gain a non-movement action after you fire a standard shot with two actions remaining.

 ## Trench Gun
-Special shot for primary-weapon shotguns only: Fire a short-range cone-based attack at nearby targets.
-Has a 4 turn cooldown.
-* Special shot for primary-weapon shotguns only: Fire a short-range cone-based attack at nearby targets.
+Attack enemies in a cone.
+Blocked by high cover.
+Requires a shotgun.
+* Range: {% TRENCH_GUN_RANGE %}
 * {% COOLDOWN %}
-* Requires 1 ammo.
-* Ability will not be available with other primary weapons.
-* The shot will not penetrate heavy cover, so this ability is best used in flanking situations.
-* Allies in the area of effect can take damage.

 ## Trench Warfare
-If you get at least one kill during your turn, automatically Hunker Down at the end of it.
-* If you get at least one kill during your turn, automatically Hunker Down at the end of it.
+You will Hunker Down at the end of your turn if you killed on your turn turn.
 * You will only Hunker Down if you would normally be able to.

 ## Trojan
-Enemy units that are hacked take damage and lose their actions on the turn the hack effect ends.
-* Enemy units hacked by Haywire Protocol take 0 to 8 damage and lose their actions on the turn the hack effect ends.
-* Applies to units stunned or taken over by Haywire Protocol.
-* Damage calculated based on Hacking Stat vs. target's Hack Defense.
+When your hack ends, the hacked unit takes up to 8 damage and loses its actions.
+* Trojan deals 1 damage per successful Hack contest against Hack Defense.

 ## Unlimited Power
 Firing your arc thrower no longer ends your turn.
-* Works for all arc thrower abilities, including Chain Lightning.

 ## Untouchable
-Once per turn, you gain the Untouchable buff on kill.
-When you have the buff, damaging attacks against you are forced to miss.
-When this happens, you lose the buff.
+Once per turn, you become Untouchable on kill.
+While Untouchable, damaging attacks against you are forced to miss.
+When this happens, you are no longer Untouchable.
-* Buff lasts for 1 turn.
+* You will also exit Untouchable at the start of your turn.

 ## Vital Point Targeting
-Attacks against your Holotargeted enemies deal more damage.
-* The Vital Point Targeting damage bonus is +1 for the basic Holotargeter, and increases to +2 with improved Holotargeting technology.
-* Damage bonus is applied to melee and direct (non-Area of Effect) projectile attacks.
+Your holotargeted enemies take +1/+2/+2 damage.

 ## Void Conduit
-Trap a humanoid in a Psionic prison, immobilizing them for multiple actions and transferring their health to the Templar.
+Imprison a humanoid enemy for 2 turns and steal {% VOIDCONDUITDMG %} HP from it.
+Steal {% VOIDCONDUITACTIONDMG %} health from it per action lost to imprisonment.
 Costs 1 Focus.
-* Void Conduit will deal 1 damage initially, then drain 3 health per enemy action.
-* Void Conduit lasts for enemy actions equal to the Templar's Focus level when cast.
-* Targets trapped by Void Conduit cannot take actions or dodge, but can be targeted by other attacks.
+* Imprisoned units cannot take actions or dodge, but can be targeted by other attacks.
+* {% COOLDOWN %}
+* TODO: Is the flat damage also stolen?

 ## Volatile Mix
-Your grenades' area of effect is increased by one tile.
-* Your grenades do regular and environmental damage in the expanded area of effect, and apply any additional effects there as well.
++1 to grenade radius.

 ## Volt
-A non-turn ending AOE attack that makes its targets easier to hit.
-Costs 1 Focus.
+Deal guaranteed damage to a non-robotic enemy and other non-robotic enemies in a {% VOLT_RADIUS_TILES %} tile radius around it. -15 to targets' defense on hit.
+* {% 1AP NTE %}
+* {% FOCUS1 %}
 * {% COOLDOWN %}
-* Volt increases your squad's aim by +5 against the targets.
+* {% VOLT_DEBUFF_DURATION %} turn duration.

 ## Walk Fire
-Take a highly accurate shot with +30 bonus to hit 66% damage and -30 crit.
-Uses 2 ammo.
+Fire a shot with +30 aim, 34% less base damage and -30 crit.
-* This is a special shot in which the soldier adjusts their aim in the middle of an automatic weapon burst, conferring +30 aim and -30 crit and doing 66% damage.
 * Consumes 2 ammo.

 ## Watch Them Run
-After throwing or launching a grenade, you will automatically enter overwatch.
-* After throwing or launching a grenade, you will automatically enter overwatch.
+You will enter Overwatch after you throw or launch a grenade.

 ## Weapon Handling
-Reduces the Aim penalty for short-range primary weapon shots by 67%.
-* Weapon Handling does not affect the aim penalty from Snap Shot.
+67% less aim penalty from short range with primary weapons.

 ## Whiplash
-Attack an enemy with an electrical lash.
-This attack has a 4 turn cooldown.
-* Whiplash does extra damage to robotic enemies.
-* Whiplash requires one action and does not end your turn.
+Attack an enemy in visual range with your Ripjack.
+Deals bonus damage against robotic enemies.
+* {% 1AP NTE %}
 * {% COOLDOWN %}

 ## Whirlwind
-If you hit with a melee attack during your turn, gain a bonus move.
+Once per turn, you gain a movement action when you hit an enemy with a melee attack.
-* A soldier can only gain one move per turn with this ability.

 ## Will To Survive
-Enemy damage is reduced by 1 when in cover and attacked through that cover.
-Also grants 5 will.
-* Enemy damage is reduced by 1 when in cover and attacked through that cover.
+-1 damage taken from enemies that are not flanking you.\
+Passive: +5 will.
-* Cover against explosives and other indirect attacks is calculated from the point of the explosion.
+* -1 damage taken from explosives and other indirect attacks if you are not flanked to their center tile.
-* Armor piercing effects do not eliminate this bonus.
-* This unit also permanently gains 5 will.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Wrath
-Use the Grapple to pull yourself to an enemy and deliver a Ripjack strike.
+Use the Grapple to pull yourself to an enemy and attack with your Ripjack.
+* Only the pull is subject to an Aim roll.
+The Ripjack attack is a guaranteed to hit.
+* Requires an empty tile adjacent to the enemy.
 * {% COOLDOWN %}
-* The Ripjack strike is guaranteed to hit if the Grapple is successful.
-* An open space adjacent to the enemy is needed to use Wrath.
-* {% COOLDOWN %}

 ## Wrecking Ball
-While Overdrive is active, break through walls and cover when moving.
-* Wrecking Ball can be used to expose enemies to flanking shots.
-* Use movement waypoints to guide the SPARK on an optimal path for destroying cover and the environment.
+While in Overdrive, you will destroy environmental objects while moving.

 ## Zone of Control
-All enemies within the soldier's 5 tile radius suffer penalties of -15 Aim and -4 Mobility.
+-15 aim and -4 mobility to all enemies in a {% ZOC_RADIUS_TILES %} tile radius around yourself.

 ## Clutch Shot
-Once per mission, fire a pistol shot that cannot miss.
-* Once per mission, fire a pistol shot that cannot miss.
+Fire a pistol shot that is guaranteed to hit.
+* {% CHARGES %}

 ## Faceoff
-Fire once at every visible enemy with your pistol.
-* Faceoff is best augmented by an aggressive field position, granting a high chance to hit at multiple targets.
-* Faceoff cannot be used while in concealment
+Fire your pistol at all enemies you see.
 * {% COOLDOWN %}
+* Cannot be used when concealed.

 ## Fan Fire
-Fire the pistol three times at the same target.
-* Each shot in Fan Fire rolls a separate chance to hit.
-* Fan Fire can deal a devastating amount of damage if every shot hits.
+Fire three pistol shots with -{% FAN_FIRE_AIM %}.
 * {% COOLDOWN %}

 ## Gunslinger
-Take a reaction shot that is guaranteed to hit and crit with your pistol against any enemy that moves or attacks within 8 tiles.
-* There is no limit to the amount of shots a soldier can take.
-* Range is 8 tiles.
+Enter Gunslinger Overwatch.
+While in Gunslinger, you will fire a reaction pistol shot against all enemies that move or attack in a 8 tile radius around you.
+Gunslinger attacks are guaranteed to hit and crit.
 * {% COOLDOWN %}
 * Cannot be used from concealment.

 ## Lightning Hands
-Fire your pistol at a target.
-This attack does not cost an action.
-* Lightning Hands can combo well with two-action abilities, as it does not prevent their use in the same turn.
+Fire your pistol.
+* {% 0AP %}
 * {% COOLDOWN %}

 ## Quickdraw
-Firing your pistol with your first action no longer ends your turn and negate pistol weight.
-* Quickdraw allows the soldier to spread their fire around to different targets in the same turn.
-* Quickdraw negates the weight allowing the soldier to carry a pistol without any reduction to mobility.
+Your standard pistol shot no longer ends turn. +1 mobility if you're carrying a pistol.

 ## Magnum
 Standard pistol shots have no long range penalty.
-* Only applies to standard pistol shot, and pistol overwatch.
+* Only applies to standard pistol shot and pistol overwatch.
-* Does not apply to special abilities like Lightning Hands, Gunslinger or Faceoff.

-Officer Perks

-These perks are only available to Officers.
 ## Air Controller
 The Skyranger will arrive 2 turns sooner during evacuations.
 * The officer is skilled at directing allied air assets, allowing the Skyranger to arrive 2 turns sooner after evac flare is deployed.